HkSolDev/HkSolDev/README.md

 ## About

-I didn't start in blockchain.
-I started with React, Node.js — shipping production apps for EVs, sports streaming, and tourism.
-Then I built a token launchpad on Solana.
-Everything changed.
+I started with React, Node.js & shipping production apps for EVs, sports streaming, and tourism.

-The mindset shift hooked me: write a great contract, deploy it, it runs forever.
-No servers.
-No AWS bills.
-No DevOps at 3am.
-Users own their data — not a company sitting on a private database.
-That's how software should work.

-Now I go deep on Rust and on-chain engineering — compute unit efficiency, PDA security, account validation, and DeFi primitives that are hard to break.
-Rust forces you to be honest.
-No hidden costs, no GC surprises.
-Just deterministic and fast.
+I like the concept of Decentralized so start learning about it.
+Pick Solana and start with and since then i made a token launchpad, oderbook, wallet.

+Also Be a part of <a href="https://turbin3.org/" target="_blank" rel="noopener noreferrer"><strong>Turbin3</strong></a> & <a href="https://rektoff.xyz/" target="_blank" rel="noopener noreferrer"><strong>Rektoff</strong></a>

-Open to Solana smart contract, DeFi protocol, or on-chain engineering roles.
+I am Open to Solana smart contract, DeFi protocol, or on-chain engineering roles.

 ---

 ## What I'm Building

-**TradeForge** — Trustless P2P Marketplace on Solana
-A trustless platform for users to list, buy, and sell items on-chain.
-Escrow, reputation, and disputes — all on-chain.
-Zero trust required.
+**TxLINE** is a Solana-based prediction market built with Anchor and Next.js.
+Users can predict match outcomes using tokenized positions, while liquidity providers fund the market through an LP vault.
 *(Still building)*

 ---